Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Motivation

 \subsection{Need for Multi-Agent RL for HSS}

-Data placement and data migration are two different tasks in HSS, and a multi-agent RL approach is a great fit for optimizing these different tasks (see \S\ref{subsec:marl-background}).

-Data placement and data migration in HSS are two different tasks for three key reasons.
-First, they operate on different data in the HSS.
-While data placement writes data from the current I/O request to the best-fit storage device, data migration monitors previously placed data to identify candidate pages for migration and their target storage devices.
-Second, their objectives are different.
-The objective of data placement is to minimize the I/O latency for each incoming request, but data migration aims to improve long-term HSS performance.
-Third, these two tasks are performed asynchronously with each other.
-Data placement is on the critical path of I/O handling and is performed synchronously with application writes or updates.
-Data migration is a background process and it is performed asynchronously to the application’s I/O requests.
+Although RL is well-suited for HSS data management, a single RL agent is \emph{not} ideal for jointly optimizing placement and migration in HSS, as these two tasks differ fundamentally in three key ways.
+First, they operate on different data.
+Data placement decides where \camii{\emph{new I/O request data}} should be written.
+In contrast, data migration reorganizes \camii{\emph{previously-placed data}} across devices.
+Second, their objectives differ.
+Placement aims to minimize per-request I/O latency \camii{and manage fast-device utilization on the critical path}, but migration focuses on long-term HSS performance.
+Third, these two tasks operate on different timescales.
+Placement is on the critical path of I/O handling.
+Migration operates asynchronously to the application’s I/O requests.

-To describe the need for data migration in addition to data placement, we provide two examples: (1) If a page in the fast device is rarely accessed, migrating it to the slow device can free up space for more frequently-accessed pages and improve overall HSS performance.
-(2) If a page on the slow device is accessed frequently (due to access pattern changes), it should be migrated to the fast device to reduce its access latency.
-In \S\ref{subsec:motivation_effectiveness}, we quantitatively demonstrate that a single RL agent (SAPM) shows limited performance when handling both data placement and migration in HSS.
-We conclude that multi-agent is a great fit for optimizing both data placement and migration in HSS, which are complex and different tasks.
+These differences cause interference in a single agent's learning when \camii{the agent} attempts to jointly optimize both tasks (see \S\ref{subsec:reinforcement_learning-Background}).
+As we demonstrate in \S\ref{subsec:motivation_effectiveness}, a single-agent RL formulation (SAPM) performs poorly when handling both data placement and migration in HSS, motivating a multi-agent RL formulation.
+MARL allows each agent to specialize in its task \camii{(i.e., learn a policy tailored to its own objective, decision timescale, and state features)} while coordinating to achieve system-level objectives.
+MARL suits HSS data management, where latency-critical placement decisions and longer-term migration decisions must be jointly optimized without interfering with each other.